 Learning the language does take time, any language.
 But why should we wait to benefit from its wisdom?
 Why not learn Sanskrit while growing with its wisdom?
 Why not learn in context?
 You get instant returns to your efforts.
 And you can learn the language at your pace, slow or fast.

 It is essential to learn the script of the language, usually right upfront, or as soon as possible.
 Only for Sanskrit it is such that people keep studying and teaching it without even knowing its script.
-Knowing the script also opens up lot many resources written in Sanskrit by ancient writers as well.
+Knowing the script opens up lot many resources written in Sanskrit by ancient writers as well.
+And it results in less errors in understanding of the words.
+Enjoy the course on reading and writing the Devanagari Script.

 Go at your own pace.